docker/docker-py/docs/services.md

   See the [UpdateConfig class](#UpdateConfig) for details.
 Default: `None`.
 * networks (list): List of network names or IDs to attach the service to.
   Default: `None`.
-* endpoint_config (dict): Properties that can be configured to access and load balance a service.
+* endpoint_spec (dict): Properties that can be configured to access and load balance a service.
 Default: `None`.

 **Returns:** A dictionary containing an `ID` key for the newly created service.